ZenSoftware/zen/libs/nest-auth/README.md

 # Nest Authorization

 The `@zen/nest-auth` library contains the common guards & decorators needed to implement authorization for a Nest app.
 The library implements both Role-based access control (RBAC) and Attributes-based access control (ABAC).
-All guards and decorators work with both HTTP & GraphQL.
-Utilizing JWTs, the Authorization is 100% stateless allowing for horizontal scaling of container replicas in production.
+All guards and decorators work with both HTTP controllers & GraphQL resolvers.
+Utilizing JWTs, authentication is 100% stateless and does not require hitting the database to authenticate users.
+This enables horizontal scaling of container replicas in production.

 ---
 ## RBAC

-`RolesGuard` verifies that the JWT passes verification, extracts the `RequestUser` from the JWT payload and makes it available to be injected via the `CurrentUser` parameter decorator. `RolesGuard` takes a list of roles for its parameters and checks if the user has at least one of them.
-The list of static roles for the project can be editted at `libs/common/src/lib/role.ts`.
+`RolesGuard` verifies that the JWT passes verification, extracts the `RequestUser` from the JWT payload, and makes it available to be injected via the `CurrentUser` parameter decorator. `RolesGuard` takes a list of roles for its parameters and checks if the user has at least one of them.
+The list of static roles for the project can be modified at `libs/common/src/lib/role.ts`.
 The following will require the user to have either the `Admin` or `Moderator` roles.

 ```ts
 @UseGuards(RolesGuard('Admin', 'Moderator'))